Policies and Procedures

 The Head of School, guides (teachers) and the Director of Admissions will confer to determine the appropriateness of enrollment based on the child’s readiness, the potential for a positive interaction with the class and the family’s commitment to the program.
 All decisions will be communicated by the Admissions office.

-Student visits for the next school year take place in the Spring after re-enrollment of current families.
+Student visits for the next school year take place after re-enrollment of current families.
 We anticipate additional student visits to be scheduled in June.

 Our school year runs from August until June.
 Applications at the Primary (ages 3-6) level are considered throughout the school year.